 Congratulations because your questions and requests for service go directly to an experienced local agent – not a pool of agents bidding for your contact information.
 If you like the old fashion open, honest, face to face way of doing business, your gonna love working with Ez1 Realty.

 Selling your property?
-We offer the BEST value in a personalized package to match your needs and experience.
+I love listings because it allows me to enjoy the artistic side of the business -- pictures and a great write up.
+Enjoying the artistic side of business shows up in all the aspects of business.
+Ez1 Realty offers the BEST value in a personalized package to match your needs and experience.
 Our most popular package takes care of every detail for you, so you don't have to worry about a thing.
 Sell with confidence knowing you'll receive the best service while paying the lowest commission.

 Buying a home?
 We can guide you along in every step of the process, from finding a lender, viewing properties, identifying concerns, writing a viable offer to purchase, inspections, and closing issues.
 We never charge buyers a fee.